theimowski/SuaveMusicStore/en/docker.md

 # Docker

-It's time to do what all cool kids do - run Suave Music Store web app on [docker](https://www.docker.com/)!
+We already have the database running in Docker, why don't we do the same with the web app?

-Let's just briefly go through the overall architecture of Suave Music Store running on docker:
+Let's briefly go through the overall architecture of Suave Music Store running on Docker (the database part is already configured):

 * We'll use two separate docker images:
   * First image for the database,
   * Second image for the actual F# app,
 * The db image will be build on top of the [official postgres image](https://hub.docker.com/_/postgres/),
 * The db image, upon build initialization, will create our `suavemusicstore` database from script,
-* The app image will extend the [official fsharp image](https://hub.docker.com/r/fsharp/fsharp/),
+* The app image will extend the [official fsharp image](https://hub.docker.com/_/fsharp/),
 * The app image will copy **compiled** binaries to the image (more on that in later course),
 * The app image will depend on the db container, that's why we'll provide a link between those.